WooCommerce Catalog: Build a Product Table With or Without Online Purchasing

 Flexible information to display in the catalog view

-The WooCommerce product catalog plugin lets you create the ultimate product catalog, listing various data about each product, including columns for:
+The WooCommerce catalog plugin lets you create the ultimate product catalog, listing various product details, including columns for:

 - Product name